Last year’s crisis offered valuable lessons to all businesses

 EasyJet recommended that its customers stay at home and refrain from flights in every one of its messages, even if they were still scheduled.
 The company shared a newsletter from its CEO, featuring information about the launch of the ‘Disruption Help Hub’, along with advice on how to obtain ticket refunds.
 The newsletter also showcased pilots and flight attendants volunteering at hospitals and highlighted the airline’s donations of food and other goods to charity organizations.

 Aegean Airlines focused on providing its clients with moral support and positive reinforcement.
 Its messages centered around the need for caution and why we should collectively care for each other, in addition to details of border openings and upcoming flight opportunities.

 Before the pandemic, Lamoda was just a regular online clothing store.
 However, in the wake of COVID-19 — while the majority of competitors were still bringing their sales online — the platform became a real lifesaver for those seeking out an immediate wardrobe update.
 Lamoda used every chance to convince its users to stay at home.
-The company even added groceries to its offering, including things like buckwheat (very popular with Russians), and offered delivery.
+The company even added groceries to its offering, including things like buckwheat, and offered delivery.
 Its advertising campaign put an emphasis on care: instead of promoting new fashion collections, users were offered sanitizers, gloves, masks, and protection gear.
 Such products quickly caught on, along with no-contact delivery — which, by the third week of lockdown, 70% of users were chosen.